LeaseySocial.

 Streaming.

-If multiple accounts are configured, all accounts stream.
+If multiple accounts are configured, all accounts are monitored.

 If a local LeaseySocial filter hides a streamed item, it should not be inserted into the visible list and should not be spoken, Brailled or a sound played.